cloudiator/colosseum/documentation/api/entities/PortRequired.md

 **Error Response Code** 500 (server error), 403 (forbidden), 401 (unauthorized), 404 (not found)
 ***
-## POST /api/communication
+## POST /api/portReq

 ### Description
-Creates a new communication entity.
+Creates a new required port entity.
 The created entity will be returned.

 ### Request Parameters

 Parameter | Description
 --------- | -------------
-requiredPort  | The port on the requiring side. providedPort  | The port on the providing side.
+name                  | A unique name for the port. applicationComponent  | The application component requiring the port.

 ### Request Example
 ```
 {
-   "requiredPort":1,
+   "name":"RequiredDB",
-   "providedPort":2
+   "applicationComponent":1
 }
 ```
 ### Response
 The created entity.
-See GET /api/communication/{communication_id}
+See GET /api/portReq/{portReq_id}

 ### Response Codes